sarahnguyen7/data-512-course-project/README.md

 # Wildfire Smoke Impact and AQI Analysis

 ## Project Goal
 The goal of this project is to assess the impact of wildfire smoke on air quality in Gresham, OR, from 1961 to 2021 and forecast potential trends through 2050.
 Using geographic wildfire data, air quality data from the EPA’s AQS API, and time series modeling, we analyze how smoke impact correlates with AQI for particulate matter.
+Analysis can be found in `common_analysis.ipynb`.

 ## Table of Contents
 1. [License](#license)